Leeps-Lab/high_frequency_trading/README.rst

 =============

 This repo contains an `oTree`_ application customized for conducting real-time financial market experiments.
-It originally started as an attempt to build an pure oTree implementation of the experiment in [Aldrich_LopezVargas]_.
+It originally started as an attempt to build an oTree implementation of the experiment in [Aldrich_LopezVargas]_.
 It now supports a large set of financial market environments.